nabilrn/Outfyt/Cloud-Computing/API_Documentation.md

   ```

 ### **POST** `api/chat/send`
-Send a message to Gemini AI and receive a response.
+Send a message and receive a response.

 #### Headers:
 - `Authorization`: Bearer `<AccessToken>`